aarondewindt/sim_cpp_example/README.md

 to keep the naming conventions consistent throughout the entire project.
 This sections describes the naming conventions used by our projects.
-These conventions are based on the recommendation given by the *C++ Core Guidelines* while keeping them similar to *PEP-008* which is already being used by the team.
+These conventions are based on the recommendation given by the *C++ Core Guidelines* while keeping them similar to *PEP-8* (which is already being used for python by the team) whenever possible.

 * [NL.1: Don't say in comments what can be clearly stated in code](#Rl-comments)